-The Master Project (MP) is a required program at this school and students can find their own research topics, inves-
+The Master Project (MP) is a required program at this school and students can find their own research topics, investigate research trends, and gain new knowledge.
+We hope that you will be able to compete with researchers from around the world.
+I am sure you will find this research quite enjoyable.